ithinu/warbl2raw/README.md

 * byte1 = value & 0x7F;
 * byte2 = (value >> 7) & 0x7F;

-where type is defined by RAW_SI_* constants and value falls within -16384 ...
+where type is defined by RAW_TYPE_* constants and value falls within -16384 ...
 16383 max, depending on type.
 For buttons, state is stored in individual bits whose numbers are given by RAW_BUTTON_* constants.